One transported in multi-vehicle crash on Nicholson Dr.

 BATON ROUGE - One person was taken to the hospital following a morning crash.

 The accident was reported before 8 a.m. on Nicholson Drive near Burbank Drive.
 Crews are working to clear the roadway.
 At least two 18-wheelers and another vehicle were involved.
-WBRZ has a crew heading to the scene.

 Heavy backups on WB Nicholson— Ashley Frugé WBRZ (@ashleywbrz) February 22, 2019